 Whether you are using a website to sell goods or services the choice of the right payment system may directly affect your conversion rates.
 Needless to say, that competition in the e-commerce sector is high and it is always a good idea to process customer’s payments through your own web page instead of relying on third-party applications and external services.

-And that’s where payment system comes into play.
-Generally, it is used to deliver transaction information: receiver, amount, a method of payment, etc. There are plenty of online payment gateways nowadays.
+Generally, the payment system is used to deliver transaction information: receiver, amount, a method of payment, etc. There are plenty of online payment gateways nowadays.

-PayPal stands out as most notable and widespread online payment system.
 Thanks to its excellent security reputation PayPal has a massive consumer base.
 As for merchants the system offers easy setup process and requires a little technical knowledge to get started.
-This article covers key topics of PayPal integration and main APIs that are used for development.
+This article covers key topics of PayPal payment integration and main APIs that are used for development.

 - High transaction speed.